capsule-corp-ternoa/ternoa-js/README.md

 + _Utilities_ when available provides some additional usefull functions you can directly import in your project.

 #### Response format
-As it makes sense for us to provide you the easiest tools to build on the Ternoa chain, we also try to simplify the the response format of our functions as much as we can.
+As it makes sense for us to provide you the easiest tools to build on the Ternoa chain, we also try to simplify the response format of our functions as much as we can.
 Depending on if you want to get things done or if you go with the full customizable way and handle it yourself, we invite you to choose the right function : Events and features data will be provided directly on some function while only transaction hash hex will be returned on others.

 ## Documentation :